christianfriedl/Mapitor/README.md

 ## Installation

+### If you just want to use it:

+* Clone the repository from https://github.com/christianfriedl/Mapitor
+* Point your browser to the file under <mapitor>/html/index.html

+### If you want to test/contribute/Use the Source, Luke:

 There is no real good installation mode as of now.
 Here's what I would try:

 * Clone the repository from https://github.com/christianfriedl/Mapitor
 * cd into that directory
 * run ``npm install``
-* Point browser to the file under <mapitor>/html/index.html
+* Point your browser to the file under <mapitor>/html/index.html

 ## Motivation
 Currently available mind-mapping tools (or otherwise, tools for organisating information) fall in two categories: